-It is easy to get into the habit of comparing what you are doing to what your competitors are doing.
-Many times, when we see the competition doing something we like or that appears to be working well, we are tempted to copy them.
+It’s easy to get into the habit of comparing what you’re doing to what your competitors are doing.
+When they do something we like or that appears to be working well, we’re often tempted to copy them.

 The true art of the brand message is to position your business in a unique way.
-You can’t do that when you are mimicking the competition.
-What you can do is take inventory of what your competitors are saying in their brand messages and find your place among them.
+You can’t do that when you’re mimicking the competition.
+However, you can analyze their brand messages and improve on them.

 The Structure of Your Brand Message

-In this section, I will list the components of a brand message and how to integrate them into your business communication.
+In this section, I’ll go over each component of a brand message and how to integrate them.

 Step 1: The Brand Promise

-It may take some time to find a strong brand promise, but keep trying new things and making improvements until you land on the perfect fit.
+You must have this in place before you can move on to the next step.
+It takes time to find a strong brand promise.
+Keep trying new things and making improvements until you land on the perfect fit.

 Step 2: Positioning Statement